cloudposse/geodesic/docs/kops.md

 We create a [`kops`](https://github.com/kubernetes/kops) cluster from a manifest.

 The default manifest go-template is located in [`/templates/kops/default.yaml`](https://github.com/cloudposse/geodesic/blob/master/rootfs/templates/kops/default.yaml) and is compiled by running `build-kops-manifest`.
-We recommend adding this command as a build step in the [`Dockerfile`](Dockerfile) (e.g. `RUN build-kops-manifest`).

 Most configuration settings are defined as environment variables.
-These can be set using the `.envrc` pattern.
+These can be set using the `.envrc` pattern or sourced from AWS SSM Parameter Store using `chamber`.

 <details>
 <summary>List of Supported Environment Variables</summary>